 Have you ever wondered what was served at the Washington's dinner table ?
 What pets did they have?
 Did Martha's children go to school?
 What happened when they got sick?

-Students will visit with Martha and learn all of the above and more, as well as be able to create connections with the past in this 30 minute virtual visit.
-Up to fifteen minutes of Questions and Answers will follow.
+Students will visit with Martha and learn all of the above and more, as well as be able to create connections with the past in this 30-45 minute virtual visit.

 It is a little known fact that Martha Washington traveled each winter of the Revolutionary War to visit General Washington in the Continental Army's winter quarters.
 What went on in the winters in an army?
 Why did Martha travel to join the General?
 What, and who, did she leave behind?

 Learn some of the inside stories from Martha's experiences that were critical to the wellbeing of the troops, General Washington, and to the founding of our country in this 45 minute program (including Q&A).

 Thank you so much for making our online learning come to life!
 Speaking to you was a great reinforcement of our past learning and field trips.
 I especially appreciated your comments about slavery.
 The students recognized that slavery was so acceptable during your time that you couldn't see the disconnect between fighting for freedom and enslaving people.